Menu

 Platform-Specific Setup

-Jira Integration
+Jira Cloud Integration

 Prerequisites:

-• Jira Cloud or Server instance
+• Jira Cloud instance (*.atlassian.net)

 • Admin access to create API tokens